fbpx

 What are FATF grey lists?

 There are currently 23 countries on the grey zone list, located on different continents.
-Among them are the Philippines, South Africa, Syria, Nigeria, Bulgaria and others.
-Bulgaria was put on the list in 2023 because the country was suspected of money laundering.
-This problem has always existed there, given the local business environment and the transparency of the governance system.
-Inclusion on the list reduces the amount of investment that will be channelled into Bulgaria.
+Among them are the Philippines, South Africa, Syria, Nigeria, Bulgaria and other country jurisdictions.
+Bulgaria was put on the list in 2023 due to suspected money laundering and strategic deficiencies in its financial system.
+These issues have impacted the country’s business environment and the transparency of its governance system.
+Inclusion on the list reduces the volume of investment that flows into Bulgaria, as financial institutions apply enhanced due diligence to mitigate risks.

 Panama and the Cayman Islands have been removed from the grey list.
-But delisting does not mean that a country is no longer considered high-risk.
-In practice, financial institutions still consider these countries high-risk and monitor them.
-Therefore, the grey list has a long-term effect.
+However, delisting does not imply that a country is no longer considered high-risk.
+In practice, financial institutions still view these countries as high-risk and continue to monitor them.
+Thus, the grey list has a long-term effect on enhanced due diligence measures for affected jurisdictions.

 The significance of the FATF black and grey lists